- January 1, 2017

 Let’s say you’ve told your inspector that they need to conduct a GSM check of fabric used at your supplier’s factory.
 Without notifying the supplier in your QC checklist, that inspector might arrive at the factory to find that the equipment needed for the GSM check isn’t available.
 Since you wouldn’t have any way to verify fabric density at that point, you might be forced to:

-Reschedule the inspection, needlessly costing time and money or ship the goods without knowing fabric density, which could result in unhappy customers or receiving unsellable product if density is too low.
+Reschedule the inspection, needlessly costing time and money or ship the goods without knowing fabric density, which could result in unhappy customers or receiving the unsellable product if the density is too low.

 Just as important as specifying the required equipment is clarifying who will provide it.
 In the fabric density example above, you might have included this test and the required equipment in your quality control inspection checklist.
 But the supplier could mistakenly think the inspector would bring the testing equipment.
 Likewise, the inspector might assume the factory had the equipment available on-site.
 Including who is expected to provide particular equipment helps prevent this.

-During your importing, create a quality control inspection checklist for your products save you a lot of trouble in the long run.
+During your importing, creating a quality control inspection checklist for your products saves you a lot of trouble in the long run.
 It can defend against sub-standard or non-conforming goods.
-Since this document is in writing, it can also serve as a handy reference not just for workers on the factory floor, but also for if you have a disagreement with the factory about product standards.
+Since this document is in writing, it can also serve as a handy reference not just for workers on the factory floor, but also if you disagree with the factory about product standards.

-Getting an absolutely perfect production run every single time is nearly impossible.
+Getting a perfect production run every single time is nearly impossible.
 But you can bring that goal closer to reality by preventing confusion and conveying expectations with a clear Quality control inspection checklist.